nicholas-alonzo/GitHub-Repo-Analysis/README.md

 ## Issues: Characteristics and Closing Efficiency
 1. What are the most common words shared among issue titles when they are first opened?
 (Q - HP)
-  - Show using a word cloud or barplot
+  - Show using a word cloud or barplot(Finished)
 2. How quickly do issues close (not including reopened issues)?
 (Q - HP)
-  - Show with a histogram or density plot
+  - Show with a histogram or density plot(Finished)
-  - Does the owner typically close them per repo?
+  - Does the owner typically close them per repo?(meaningless)
-  - Which ones are outliers / anomalies?
+  - Which ones are outliers / anomalies?(meaningless)
 3. What kind of labels are attached to issues most frequently?
 (Q - HP)
-  - Show with a barplot
+  - Show with a barplot(Finished)
-  - Are issues with labels closed more quickly than those unlabeled (not including reopened issues)?
+  - Are issues with labels closed more quickly than those unlabeled (not including reopened issues)? (cannot figure out)
 4. What are the most common ways to write the beginning of an issue across all issues when they are first opened if any?
 (Q - LP)
-  - Use the first 5 words as the "beginning of an issue"
+  - Use the first 5 words as the "beginning of an issue"(cannot figure out)
-  - Which ones get closed more if any?
+  - Which ones get closed more if any? (cannot figure out)
 5. What percentage of issues are reopened per repo?
 (Q - LP)
-  - Show with a barplot
+  - Show with a barplot (Finished)
-  - What are the top 3 repos that get more reopened issues and what is their repo description?
+  - What are the top 3 repos that get more reopened issues and what is their repo description?(meaningless)

 ## Forks: How are they being used?
 1. What percentage of forks are pull requests? are not pull requests?
 (N - HP)